harshal848/Docker/product/README.md

-In this folder we created six and api products
+In this folder we created six api products